oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
 -- Section 3: Helper Functions for Multi-Tenancy
--- These functions will help RLS policies identify the user's school.
+-- These functions will help RLS policies identify the user's role and school.
 -- ================================================================================================

 -- Returns the school_id of the currently authenticated user.